CiscoTestAutomation/pyats/docs/cli/pyats_develop.rst

                             (Optional)
       --delete-repos        Delete existing repositories within directory before cloning new ones (Optional) IMPORTANT: Please back up your work before using this option!
-      -c, --clone-only      Just clone the repos, do not put them into development mode (Optional)
+      -c, --clone-only      Clone the repositories, but do not put any packages into development mode (Optional)

     General Options:
       -h, --help            Show help
       -v, --verbose         Give more output, additive up to 3 times.